ehdusjenny/NamiWebsite/md/tech/using_git.md

 These are the basics of Git you need to start working efficiently!
 Hope it was helpful.

+To add: un-stage files, diff between local and remote

 [gitkraken]: https://www.gitkraken.com/ "GitKraken"
 [git]: https://git-scm.com/downloads "Git Download"